laura-dietz/flan-t5-exam-appendix/README.md

  CAR Y3:  [CAR-graded-t5-rating-genq-tqa-rating-cc-exam-qrel-runs-result.jsonl.xz](EXAM-graded-data/CAR-graded-t5-rating-genq-tqa-rating-cc-exam-qrel-runs-result.jsonl.xz)

- This file contains  Passages from official qrels files and the top 20 (per section-level query) of all participant submitted run files
+ This file contains passages from official qrels files and the top 20 (per section-level query) of all run files submitted by participants to the TREC track.

- EXAM grades for
+EXAM grades for the following variations are contained (obtained with the filter criteria below):

 *  TQA Exam Cover ( TQA questions, verification with QA and Answer Verification):
    * `"llm": "google/flan-t5-large"`